raymlowe/649Lookup/README.md

-# Getting Started with Fishfry Tours
+# Getting Started Lotto Lookup
-This application can be used to track and change that status of a fleet of tour boats
+Tests scrips can be run from the appui directory using JEST: cd/appui npm tests

+API ENDPOINT:
+Raw Data API can be found here:
+/expressindex

 # Stack description:
 This application uses the following: